 Many people who struggle with anxiety choose to do it alone, in silence.
 For some, it’s pride that keeps them from sharing their struggles.
 They don’t want to be seen as weak or unable to cope with adversity.
 For others, it’s denial.
 They don’t want to admit to themselves that they need help.
 For others, it’s fear or embarrassment.
 They’re afraid people will look at or treat them differently.

 Many great Christian thinkers, past and present, have talked about the struggles of trusting God.
-Now you are explore what many of them say with the in-text commentary of the Ancient-Modern Bible.
+Now you can explore what many of them say with the in-text commentary of the Ancient-Modern Bible.
 One Faith.
 Handed Down.
 For All The Saints.